slerman12/Help-me/2-Opposing-views.md

 > By the way, I made these arguments to my outpatient doctor, and without any specific retort, he insisted on increasing the dosage.
 There is an authority/power play dynamic between psychiatrists and the patients they oversee, where literal healing is secondary to something else.

 To recap, the net effect of the University of Rochester healing system was not just extremely negative, but there was no positive effect.
-I lost all of my hair, including eyebrows and eyelashes — as a 5'5" 110lb guy with social anxiety, at best I look like the kid Aang from Avatar the Last Airbender — and was benzo-brain damaged, coerced terrifyingly to suffer severe cognitive decline, seizure-like shaking, and burning alive, in literal hellfire, in literal warzone, every day, for more than a year, independent of any prior issues I had before coming to my doctors, my so-called "healers."
+I lost all of my hair, including eyebrows and eyelashes — as a 5'5" 110lb guy with social anxiety, at best I look like the kid Aang from Avatar the Last Airbender (speaking of, the University of Rochester healing system realistically can do all of this to kids too) — and was benzo-brain damaged, coerced terrifyingly to suffer severe cognitive decline, seizure-like shaking, and burning alive, in literal hellfire, in literal warzone, every day, for more than a year, independent of any prior issues I had before coming to my doctors, my so-called "healers."

-They do this stuff to kids too.

 ## Part 3